Battle of Ayn al-Warda: Penitents

 Some of Husayn's supporters in Kufa, who called themselves Penitents, blamed themselves for the disaster and decided to atone for their perceived sinful abandonment of their leader.
 Considering the prohibition of suicide in Islam, they decided to sacrifice themselves in a fight against the perpetrators of the massacre, to achieve salvation and martyrdom.
-Sulayman ibn Surad, a companion of Muhammad and old ally of Ali, was chosen as leader of the movement.
+Sulayman ibn Surad, a companion of Muhammad and an old ally of Ali, was chosen as leader of the movement.
 Meanwhile Yazid died in 683 and Umayyad authority collapsed across the Caliphate, giving rise to the civil war known as the Second Fitna.
 Ibn Ziyad was expelled from Iraq and he fled to Syria.
 This afforded the Penitents their opportunity to act.
 A large-scale recruiting campaign was launched which met with considerable success and 16,000 men joined the movement.
 On the day of departure though, only 4,000 men arrived, of whom another 1,000 left on the way.
 Undeterred, the Penitents moved up the Euphrates River towards the Jazira (Upper Mesopotamia).
 They were all mounted and well-equipped.

 Umayyads

-The short reign of Yazid's successor Muawiyah II ended with his death after a few weeks.
-With no suitable Sufyanid (Note: Umayyads of the line of Muawiyah and Yazid; descendants of Abu Sufyan) candidate to succeed him, Umayyad loyalists in Syria chose Marwan ibn al-Hakam, a cousin of Muawiyah I, as the caliph.
-Marwan's accession was challenged by several north-Syrian tribes led by Banu Qays who supported the cause of the Mecca-based counter-caliph Abd Allah ibn al-Zubayr.
+The short reign of Yazid's successor Mu'awiya II ended with his death after a few weeks.
+With no suitable Sufyanid (Note: Umayyads of the line of Mu'awiya and Yazid; descendants of Abu Sufyan) candidate to succeed him, loyalist tribes in Syria chose the Umayyad elder, Marwan ibn al-Hakam, as caliph.
+Marwan's accession was challenged by the Qaysi tribes in northern Syria who supported the cause of the Mecca-based Caliph Abd Allah ibn al-Zubayr, in opposition to the Umayyads.
 Marwan defeated them with a small army of 6,000 at the Battle of Marj Rahit (684).
 Following the victory, he sent Ibn Ziyad back to Iraq.
 Realizing that his forces were not strong enough to reconquer the province, Ibn Ziyad set out to strengthen the Umayyad army by recruiting from various Syrian Arab tribes, which included even the tribes that had opposed Marwan at the Battle of Marj Rahit.
 By the time he faced the Penitents, Ibn Ziyad had raised a formidable army of Syrians.